prudhvich957/Cricket-GraphQL-Lambda/README.md

 # Available Routes

  - "/" - A simple JSON response containing all the data for reference
- - "/graphql" - The graphQl editor to run all the available GraphQL API.
+ - "/graphql" - The graphQl editor to run all the available GraphQL API (as mentioned in the given docs).

 ## Usage